 - Take reasonable steps to ensure that the needs for sleep and rest of children being educated and cared for by the service are met, having regard to the ages, development stages and individual needs of the children. - Maintain up to date knowledge regarding safe sleeping practice and communicate this information to educators and families. - Ensure that sleeping infants are closely monitored and that all sleeping children are within hearing range and observed.
-This involves checking/inspecting sleeping children at regular intervals, and ensuring they are always within sight and hearing distance of sleeping and resting children so that they can easily monitor a child's breathing and the colour of their skin. - Negotiate sleep and rest routines and practices with families to reach agreement on how these occur for each child at Cuddly Bear Childcare. - Ensure they receive information and training to fulfil their role effectively, including being made aware of the sleep and rest policies, their responsibilities in implementing these, and any changes that are made over time. - Ensure the child's safety is always the first priority
+This involves checking/inspecting sleeping children at regular intervals [add time intervals e.g. 10 minutes], and ensuring they are always within sight and hearing distance of sleeping and resting children so that they can easily monitor a child's breathing and the colour of their skin. - Negotiate sleep and rest routines and practices with families to reach agreement on how these occur for each child at Cuddly Bear Childcare. - Ensure they receive information and training to fulfil their role effectively, including being made aware of the sleep and rest policies, their responsibilities in implementing these, and any changes that are made over time.

-- Ensure children who are sleeping or resting have their face uncovered at all times - Ensure the sleep and rest environment is free from cigarette or tobacco smoke
+- Ensure the child's safety is always the first priority - Ensure children who are sleeping or resting have their face uncovered at all times - Ensure the sleep and rest environment is free from cigarette or tobacco smoke - Provide information to parents and families about Safe Sleep practices. (see Red Nose)